apache/infrastructure-website/content/pages/jira-guidelines.md

 ## Jira tickets

 <a href="https://issues.apache.org/jira" target="_blank">Jira</a> is a proprietary issue tracking product developed by Atlassian that allows bug tracking and agile project management.
-Atlassian provides Jira services to Apache projects.
+Atlassian provides Jira services to Apache projects, and to the Infrastructure team.
 The tool's name is a short form of the name of the Japanese movie monster, Godzilla, which was an early developer nickname for the application.

+The ASF and many of its projects use Jira to keep track of work to be done.

 Anyone can review existing Jira tickets, or issues.
 You must register and log in if you want to create, comment or vote on, or watch issues.
 Only developers can edit, prioritize, schedule or resolve issues.

-ASF and many of its projects use Jira to keep track of work to be done.
-The largest group of tickets assigned to Infra are requests for Infra to perform a task of one sort or another.
-The next largest category is reports of possible bugs in the Infrastructure system.

 <ul>
 <li><a href="#who">Who can create a ticket</a></li>
+<li><a href="#account">Creating an account for a non-ASF reporter</a>
 <li><a href="#before">Before you create a ticket</a></li>
 <li><a href="#writing">Writing a good Jira ticket</a></li>
-<li><a href="#followup">Follow-up</a></li>
+<li><a href="#followup">Jira tickets for Infra</a></li>

 </ul>